liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/servlet.markdown

 ![Figure 2: The servlet also logs info in the console.](../../../images/servlet-sample-log.png)

-To configure the servlet in @product@, complete the following steps:
+To configure the servlet in @sharepoint@, complete the following steps:

 1. Navigate to the *Control Panel* &rarr; *Configuration* &rarr; *Server Administration* &rarr; *Log Levels*.